 Some tours offer also a camel ride through the dunes or even sand-boarding.

-It’s really something unique of the Middle East and once in Qatar it should be in everyone bucket list.
+It’s really something unique about the Middle East and once in Qatar, it should be on everyone bucket list.
 And it’s not that expensive, especially the overnight stay

 The Al Wakrah is a small coastal town 20km south of Doha.
 The Souq (market) is right in front of the beach and an easy 20-30minutes taxi ride from the city centre.

 Al Wakrah is quite similar to the Souq Waqif, with lots of small shops in little alleys and small lanes.
 There is, however, a big plus which is the proximity to the water and the nice sea breeze.

 The beach is also open to the public and changing rooms are available.
 A swim is must in the hot months.